To buy the book now, please visit…

-Parents expressed anxiety over what to say to their children, asked “Should we say anything at all?”
+Parents expressed anxiety over what to say to their children, asked, “Should we say anything at all?”

-Most knew it had to be addressed but asked “What should we say?”and “How do we say it?”
+Most knew it had to be addressed but asked “What should we say?” and “How do we say it?”

-Most were at a loss of how ease their children’s worry and anxiety.
+Most were at a loss of how to ease their children’s worry and anxiety.
 Especially as many parents shared similar worries over the same topics.